The Program Benefits and Perks?

 Safaris and Tours?

 We arrange guided safaris and tours, such as Mt.
 Kilimanjaro climbs and Zanzibar trips.
-During the program, you cannot attend third-party tours, which is our safety policy per the signed Participation Agreement.
+You cannot attend third-party tours during the program, as per our safety policy and the signed Participation Agreement.
 However, you can participate in free-time activities before and after our program.

 Money?

-For money, you may exchange Western currencies, such as EUR or USD.
-However, ATMs are available, and when you have a local SIM card, you can use it as a mobile bank account and send money from your bank accounts and against your cards with systems such as Worldremit and Remitly in more or less real-time.
+You may exchange Western currencies, such as EUR or USD, for money.
+However, ATMS are available, and when you have a local SIM card, you can use it as a mobile bank account and send money from your bank accounts and against your cards with systems such as Worldremit and Remitly in more or less real time.

 Language?